jason-kerney/ShapeRefactoring/test_cases.md

 ### A Rectangle should contain its perimeter

 This will verify that the rectangle will grant access to its perimeter and its perimeter is the same as the sum of its side lengths.

+## What is the Other shape ##

+> Note: The other shape should only be constructable from the "Classify" method/function.
+The test cases should not be able to construct it directly.

+### Other should contain the points that constructed it

+This will verify that the Other shape returned from the classification process contains all points used by the classification process in classifying it as other.

+### Other should know a closed shape is not an open one

+This will verify that the Other shape will grant access to knowing if the shape is closed or open such that:

+1. A closed shape is one where the first and last point are in the same location.

+### Other should know an open shape is not a closed one

+This will verify that the Other shape will grant access to knowing if the shape is open or closed such that:

+1. A closed shape is one where the first and last point are in the same location.

+### Other should have a length

+This will verify that the Other shape will grant access to its length and its length will be the sum of all lines segments constructed from its points.

 <!-- GENERATED DOCUMENT!
 DO NOT EDIT! -->